 When iCloud Drive is turned on for your device, it stores your documents and keeps them up to date on your computers, iOS devices, and iPadOS devices that are signed in with the same Apple ID.
 You always see the latest versions of your documents, no matter where you made your last edits.

-For seamless syncing of documents, use iCloud Drive and devices that meet these minimum system requirements: macOS 11, iOS 14, or iPadOS 14.
+For seamless syncing of documents, use iCloud Drive and devices that meet these minimum system requirements: macOS 13, iOS 16, iPadOS 16, or later.
 On iPhone or iPad, items stored in iCloud Drive appear in the document manager.

 You can also use Pages for iCloud to create and edit Pages documents using a supported web browser on a Mac or Windows computer.

 Set up iCloud Drive on your iPhone or iPad

 Tap Settings on your Home screen, then do one of the following:

 If you’re already signed in: Tap your name at the top of Settings.

 If you’re not signed in with an Apple ID: Tap “Sign in to your iPhone” and enter your Apple ID, or request an Apple ID, then sign in.
 Follow any instructions to authenticate.

 Important: If you forget your Apple ID or its password, you can recover it on the Apple ID website.
 Though you can have more than one Apple ID, it’s not recommended.
 Purchases made using one Apple ID can’t be merged with those made using another Apple ID.